CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 ### BPDU Guard

-You can configure *BPDU guard* (Bridge Protocol Data Unit) to protect the spanning tree topology from unauthorized switches affecting the forwarding path.
+You can configure *BPDU guard* to protect the spanning tree topology from unauthorized switches affecting the forwarding path.
 For example, when someone adds a new switch to an access port off a leaf switch and this new switch is configured with a low priority, it might become the new root switch and affect the forwarding path for the entire layer 2 topology.

 To configure BPDU guard: